datacite/schema-docs/docs/properties/recommended_optional/property_geolocation.rst

 .. rubric:: Footnotes
-.. [#f1] Use WGS 84 (World Geodetic System) coordinates.
-Use only decimal numbers for coordinates.
-Longitudes are -180 to 180 (0 is Greenwich, negative numbers are west, positive numbers are east), Latitudes are -90 to 90 (0 is the equator; negative numbers are south, positive numbers north).
 .. [#f2] A polygon that crosses the anti-meridian (i.e. the 180th meridian) can be represented by cutting it into two polygons such that neither crosses the anti-meridian.